Polleke (cat)

-Polleke (died ca. 1440-1460) is the name of a 15th-century mummified cat that was discovered in 1906 inside the walls of the Grote Kerk in Breda, Netherlands.
+Polleke (died c.
+1440-1460) is the name of a 15th-century mummified cat that was discovered in 1906 inside the walls of the Grote Kerk ('Great Church') in Breda, Netherlands.
 The cat is believed to have been deliberately sealed into the church’s structure as a foundation sacrifice—a ritual believed to protect buildings from evil spirits.
 In 2025, the cat was officially named Polleke and returned to public display in the church.

-History

 Discovery

-In 1906, during restoration work on the Grote Kerk, builders discovered a mummified cat enclosed between two walls on the church's north side.
-The cat was removed and preserved by restoration architect M.A. van Nieukerken, who kept it in a glass display case in his home.
-A note accompanying the cat mentioned that it was shown at cat exhibitions and frequently drew attention.
+In 1906, during restoration work on the Grote Kerk (Great Church) in Breda, Netherlands, stonemasons discovered the mummified remains of a domestic cat between two walls in a tower on the north side of the church.

-1916 Exhibition and disappearance
+The cat, later named Polleke, was removed from the wall and taken home by M. A. Nieukerken, the architect responsible for the church's restoration.
+Nieukerken preserved the remains behind glass in the vestibule of his home.
+In a note accompanying the cat, he wrote that it "always attracts attention" and that he repeatedly had to recount how it had been discovered.
+He also recorded that the remains had been requested for display at cat exhibitions.

+Disappearance and return

-The cat was exhibited in 1916 at a cat show in the Hague Zoo, where it was displayed as a curiosity.
+Polleke was exhibited in 1916 at a cat show in the Hague Zoo, where it was displayed as a curiosity.
 After that, the cat's whereabouts were unknown for many decades.

-Rediscovery and research

 In 2020, the Grote Kerk received a message from the Huys te Warmond Foundation near Leiden.
 The cat had been found in an attic and was offered back to the church.
-Extensive scientific analysis followed, including CT scanning and radiocarbon dating.
-Researchers concluded with over 95% certainty that the cat dated to around 1440–1460, the same period during which that section of the church was built.